OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-dotnet.md

 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-basic-dotnet" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-This is a minimal OpenVidu server application sample built for Python with .NET.
+This is a minimal OpenVidu server application sample built for Python with .NET with [ASP.NET Core Minimal APIs](https://docs.microsoft.com/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio){:target="_blank"}.
 It internally uses the [OpenVidu REST API](reference-docs/REST-API/).

 ## Running this application

 #### Prerequisites
-To run this application you will need **.NET** installed on your system:
+To run this application you will need **.NET**:

 - [.NET 7.0](https://dotnet.microsoft.com/en-us/download){:target="_blank"}